 Personally, I’m inspired by my friends daily and throughout 2020 and 2021 I’ve seen a strength in those around me that I didn’t know existed.
 That’s why I think that 14th February should be about Galentine’s.
 It’s about sending a message, or dropping a voice note, to say “you’re great and you’re important to me”.

 Let’s celebrate our support systems.
 Reach out to the woman who your kids call “auntie”, to those that have virtually held our hands throughout this pandemic and to the friends that have showed us random acts of kindness.
+Bake them a cake, buy them dinner, or simply phone them up.

 I for one could not have got through the last twelve months without the women in my life.
 So I’m using Galentine’s Day to recognise them.